joostkremers/criticmarkup-emacs/README.md

 ## TODO ##

 - Commands to accept or reject all changes in one go. {>>These won't be bound to keys, though.<<}
+- Do not combine two adjacent additions/deletions if the auto-comment is different.
 - Mouse support?